 Treatment with Invisalign at Bethesda Family Smiles

-Dr. Khanna begins treatment by taking panoramic x-rays that show the spacing and orientation of the teeth.
+Dr. Khanna begins treatment by taking panoramic x-rays showing the teeth’ spacing and orientation.
 She takes digital dental impressions of the teeth that are used to map out each patient’s treatment.
 These impressions are sent to a dental lab, where customized clear aligners are fabricated.

 Throughout your treatment, you continue to have regular visits with us so that we can monitor your progress.
 We want to guarantee you’re getting the best possible results.
-Your treatment plan is personalized and the length of treatment is exactly tailored to your smile.
+Your treatment plan is personalized, and the treatment length is tailored to your smile.

 Want to know more about Invisalign treatment?
 Read the answers to questions that many patients may have about Invisalign: